D4wnstar/aetherwisp/Electromagnetism/Magnetostatics/Ampere's law.md

 $$\oint \mathbf{H}\cdot d\mathbf{r}=I_{f,\text{enc}}$$
 where $I_{f,enc}$ is the free current enclosed in the Amperian loop.
 ### In electrodynamics
 There is an internal issue with how Ampere's law is formulated.
-In differential form, it is the curl of the magnetic field and from calculus we know that the [[divergence]] of curl is always zero.
+In differential form, it is the curl of the magnetic field and from calculus we know that the [[Divergence]] of curl is always zero.
 And yet, if we apply the divergence to Ampere's law we get
 $$\nabla\cdot(\nabla\times\mathbf{B})=\mu_{0}(\nabla\cdot\mathbf{J})$$
 which is, in general, not zero.
 It *is* zero in magnetostatics, when using steady currents, but beyond magnetostatics (when dealing with electrodynamics), it cannot be correct.
 Truth is, Ampere's law is actually missing a piece, as Maxwell discovered.